MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-java.md

 You can create a VM to host your Python Web app in Azure Stack.
 This article looks at the steps you will follow in setting up server, configuring the server to host your Python web app, and then deploying your app.

 Java is a general-purpose computer-programming language that is concurrent, class-based, object-oriented, and designed to have as few implementation dependencies as possible.
 It is intended to let application developers "write once, run anywhere", meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.
-Java applications are typically compiled to "bytecode" that can run on any Java virtual machine regardless of the underlying computer architecture.
-The language derives many of its original features from SmallTalk, with a syntax similar to C and C++, but it has fewer low-level facilities than either of them.
 To learn the Java programming language and find additional resources for Java, see [Java.com](https://www.java.com).

 This article will walk through installing and configuring an Apache Tomcat server on a Linux VM in Azure Stack, and then loading a Java Web application Resource (WAR) file into the server.
 A WAR file is used to distribute a collection of JAR-files, JavaServer Pages, Java Servlets, Java classes, XML files, tag libraries, static web pages (HTML and related files) and other resources that together constitute a web application.